vexuas/djs-typescript-template/README.md

 };
 ```

-Unlike from commands where just creating the file is enough, you would also need to enable [Gateway Intents](https://discord.com/developers/docs/topics/gateway#list-of-intents) for your bot.
+Unlike commands where just creating the file is enough, you would also need to enable [Gateway Intents](https://discord.com/developers/docs/topics/gateway#list-of-intents) for your bot.
 Discord introduced Gateway Intents so developers can choose which events their bot receives based on which data it needs to function.
 This means that if you do not specify intents, you won't receive the data from that particular event even if the event file is created.

 Using the example above, the Gateway Intent for the `guildCreate` event is `Guilds`.
 We can then define this intent for our bot during initialisation:
 ```ts